DumitracheFlorentin/CRUD-API-Project/README.md

 ## Description

 Creating a simple MERN App - (MongoDB, Express.js, React.js, Node.js).
-The purpose was to learn more than I knew before about HTTP status, http request methods and the connection between server and client side.
+The purpose was to learn more than I knew before about HTTP status, HTTP request methods, bring data with Axios, the connection between server and client side.

 ## How it looks